Vriesea Bromeliads (Flaming Sword Bromeliads) Care Indoors, Propagation and Common Problems

 If you are looking to add Vriesea Bromeliads to your collection to elevate your home decor, check them out online on Amazon (Link to Amazon).

-Vriesea Bromeliad care requires pruning to keep it neat and also allow adequate room for the new plants to grow.
+Vriesea Bromeliads care requires pruning to keep it neat and also allow adequate room for the new plants to grow.
 Repotting may not be necessary as it has a small root system.
 Keep reading for more on these growing conditions and how to achieve them.

 Flaming Sword Bromeliad, Vriesea Bromeliad